Early Intervention Program

 Services begin with an initial home visit with a Service Coordinator.
 The Service Coordinator will assist the family in determining the needs of the child — using all available resources to help the family meet the special needs of their child in the most natural environment (home, child care center or family day care, and recreational settings like play grounds, libraries, play groups).
 During the initial visit, the Service Coordinator will also assist the family in scheduling a multidisciplinary evaluation.

 Multidisciplinary simply means that more than one professional will be a part of the child’s evaluation.
-For example, the child’s evaluation team should have at least: a professional who can look at the child’s overall development and a professional with special knowledge about the child’s specific problem.
+For example, the child’s evaluation team should have at least: a professional who can look at the child’s overall development and a professional with special knowledge about the specific concern.

-Once the multidisciplinary team has been identified, the Service Coordinator will begin creating the written IFSP.
+Once the multidisciplinary team has been identified, the Service Coordinator will begin creating the written service plan, called an IFSP.

 Early Intervention Services